bisturi/bisturi/docs/reference/02_from_and_to_bytes.md

 >>> from bisturi.util import SeekableFile
 >>>
->>> def _string_as_seekable_file(s):  # used for testing purposes, to fake a real file ...   from StringIO import StringIO
+>>> def _string_as_seekable_file(s):  # used for testing purposes, to fake a real file ...   try:
+...       from io import BytesIO
+...   except ImportError:
+...       from StringIO import StringIO as BytesIO
+...
-...   return SeekableFile(StringIO(s))
+...   return SeekableFile(BytesIO(s))
 >>>
 >>> seekable_file = _string_as_seekable_file(b'\x00\x00\x00\x00\x03abc')